AdamariMosqueda/Data_Mining/Unit 3/Practices/Practice Logistic Regression/README.md

 ```

-# Visualization the Training set result
+## Visualization the Training set result
-# install.packages('ElemStatLearn') No work for me,
-# manual mode.
-Go to this URL https://cran.r-project.org/src/contrib/Archive/ElemStatLearn/
-# Download with the latest date 2019-08-12 09:20	12M
-# Then follow this page steps https://riptutorial.com/r/example/5556/install-package-from-local-source

 Using the ElemStatLearn library and using the training_set data, we will make two sequences, followed by the use of the grid_set, where we will compare the previous sequences, we will combine Age and EstimatedSalary to form a vector.